stackforge/fuel-docs/devdocs/develop/architecture.rst

 collects the server's hardware information and submits it to Nailgun through the REST API.

-The deployment process is started by the user after he has configured a new environment.
+The deployment process is started by the user after a new environment has been configured.
 The Nailgun service creates a JSON data structure with the environment settings, its nodes and their roles and puts this file into the *RabbitMQ* queue.
-This message should be received by one of the worker processes who will actually deploy the environment.
+This message should be received by one of the worker processes which will actually deploy the environment.
 These processes are called *Astute*.

 .. image:: _images/uml/astute.png
    :width: 100%

-The Astute workers are listening to the RabbitMQ queue and receives messages.
+The Astute workers are listening to the RabbitMQ queue and receive messages.
 They use the *Astute* library which implements all deployment actions.
 First, it starts the provisioning of the environment's nodes.
 Astute uses XML-RPC to set these nodes' configuration in Cobbler and